cmd-stream/cmd-stream-go/README.md

   server will close the connection.

 ## Command Size Restriction
-The server may ask the client not to send too large commands.

-To enable this, simply set `Conf.ServerSettings.MaxCmdSize` in bytes and implement the client codec's `Size()` method, it will be used to verify the command size.
+The server may ask the client not to send too large commandss - simply set `Conf.ServerSettings.MaxCmdSize` in bytes and implement the client codec's `Size()` method, it will be used to verify the command size.

-Please note that even with this feature, the server must protect itself from receiving too large commands.
-This can be achieved during the command decoding process - the server codec's `Decode()` method may return an error, which will close the connection to the client.
+Even with this feature, the server must protect itself from excessively large commands.
+If such a command is received, the server codec's `Decode()` method may return an error, which will close the client connection.

 ## Close and Shutdown
 `Server.Close()` terminates all connections and immediately stops the server.
-`Server.Shutdown()` allows the server to complete processing of already established connections while rejecting new ones.
+`Server.Shutdown()` allows the server to complete processing of already established connections without accepting new ones.

 # How To Use
 All you need to do is implement the Command pattern and codecs (one for the